project-march/ProjectMarch/doc/march_packages/march_state_machine.rst

 Overview
 --------
-The march_state_machine contains the general behavior of the |m4| exoskeleton.
+The march_state_machine contains the general behavior of the |march|.
 Simply put after launching the exoskeleton gait can be performed.
 The state machine also knows which gait can be executed in every possible state.
 For example after sitting you can stand-up, but you cannot walk.

 We are using an hierarchical state machine, which is a state machines whose states are them- selves state machines.
 We also use SMACH  this is a task-level